 Where Keywords will show your Ads

 You can choose to target your ads to a number of different ad networks.
 Keywords work a bit differently on each network:

-The Google Keyword Tool, the Google Ads Search Terms report and third party tools are useful for discovering new keywords.
-Additionally, stay on top of your website’s offerings to identify any gaps between your keyword list and site’s content.
-For e-commerce, try using product names, or serial part codes, manufacturer names and other conventions that the product is known by.
+The Google Keyword Tool, the Google Ads Search Terms report and third-party tools are all excellent choices for discovering new keywords.
+Furthermore, constantly monitor your website’s offerings to identify any discrepancies between your keyword list and the site’s actual content.
+If you run an e-commerce business, try using well-known product names, serial part codes, manufacturer names or other relevant conventions.